-In the spirit of the New Year and in timing with recent highlighted social issues and the Golden Globes, I’d like to give some space here to Daphne Merkin in her attempt to provide some context and wider perspective.
+In the spirit of the New Year and in timing with recently highlighted social issues, I’d like to give some space here to Daphne Merkin in her attempt to provide some context and a wider perspective.
 I’ve often appreciated her subtle and keen observations on human experience, including her in-depth, honest considerations about long-term depression.
 But beyond this, I find it admirable that she takes on such a socially touchy subject with great courage and elegance, knowing full well in advance that it’s not going to make her life or career any easier.

 “For many weeks now, the conversation that has been going on in private about this reckoning is radically different from the public one.
 This is not a good sign, suggesting the sort of social intimidation that is the underside of a culture of political correctness, such as we are increasingly living in.”

 “Perhaps even more troubling is that we seem to be returning to a victimology paradigm for young women, in particular, in which they are perceived to be — and perceive themselves to be — as frail as Victorian housewives.”

 “These are scary times, for women as well as men.
 There is an inquisitorial whiff in the air, and my particular fear is that in true American fashion, all subtlety and reflection is being lost.
 Next we’ll be torching people for the content of their fantasies.”